Budapest 18th constituency

 The 18th constituency of Budapest (Budapesti 18. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 18.
 OEVK.

 Since 2018, it has been represented by Gyula Molnár of the Fidesz–KDNP party alliance.

 Geography

-The 2nd constituency is located in southern part of Buda.
+The 2nd constituency is located in the southern part of Buda.

-The constituency borders with 2nd constituency to the north, 6th- and 17th constituency to the east, 8th constituency of Pest County to the south, 1st- and 2nd constituency of Pest County to the west.
+The constituency borders the 2nd constituency to the north, 6th- and 17th constituency to the east, 8th constituency of Pest County to the south, 1st- and 2nd constituency of Pest County to the west.

 List of districts

 The constituency includes the following municipalities: